 In lowland populations of British Columbia, these salamanders catch and consume soft-bodied invertebrates such as annelids, mollusks, cladocerans, ostracods, amphipods, anostracans, isopods, copepods, mites, dipterans, and a variety of other insect larvae.

 Larval salamanders consume aquatic annelids, aquatic arthropods, and small mollusks.
-(Licth and L. E., 1973)
+(Licth, L. E., 1973)

 Predation

 Studies have shown that predation on larval salanders can drive a population towards extirpation.
 It was found that predatory trout in breeding locations has reduced both average snout-vent length and recruitment, which has caused a narrowing of local population densities.
 The presence of trout has also correlated with a decrease in total body mass of the larvae by driving them into sub-optimal habitats to forage.
-(Nussbaum, Brodie, and Storm, 1983; Romansic and April 23, 2001)
+(Nussbaum, et al., 1983; Romansic, April 23, 2001)

 Ecosystem Roles